 - Heat a large skillet with extra-virgin olive oil.
 Once hot, work in batches to pan-fry the falafel just until both sides are browned, about 2-3 minutes on each side.
 Use a spatula to press down on each falafel while cooking.
 Once done, place pan-fried falafel on a plate lined with parchment paper and place back on the parchment lined baking tray.

 - Bake for 35-40 minutes, or until firm to touch.

-- Place shredded cucumber in a medium mixing bowl.
+- Meanwhile, make the Tzatziki sauce: Place shredded cucumber in a medium mixing bowl.
 Add 1/4 teaspoon sea salt and let sit for 5 minutes.

-- Place coconut milk, lemon juice, dill, extra-virgin olive oil, sea salt and black pepper into a high-speed blender.
+- Place coconut cream, lemon juice, dill, extra-virgin olive oil, sea salt and black pepper into a high-speed blender.

 - Blend until smooth.
 Pour into a small mixing bowl.

 - Strain the water out of the cucumber.
 Add the cucumber to the small mixing bowl with the coconut milk mixture.
 Stir well.

 - Taste and adjust seasoning as desire.
 Place in serving bowl and sprinkle with paprika.